dmaier-couchbase/cb-workshop-cpp/VMSETUP.md

 * Start the 'Qt Creator'
 * File -> New File or Project
-* Choose 'Qt Widgest Application'
+* Choose 'Qt Widgets Application'
 * Name the project 'TestWithQtUI' and create it under '/home/couchbase/Projects'
 * Next -> Next -> Next -> Finish
 * Right click on the project -> Run